-Once the H2O2 injections are complete, a five gallon solution of Solmar L-104 Hydrocarbon Consuming Micro-Organisms (HCMO) will be introduced into the aquifer using the same injection points.
+Approximately one month after the H2O2 injections are complete, a one-gallon solution of Solmar L-104 Hydrocarbon Consuming Micro-Organisms (HCMO) will be introduced into the aquifer using the same injection points.
 The solution will consist of two pounds of L-104 HCMO per five gallons of water.
 After the HCMO introduction is complete, the injection borings will be backfilled with a neat cement grout.